 How we're making a difference

-Over 336,000 people shared their views with Healthwatch about their experience of health and social care, including the changes that they would like to see made following the release of the NHS Long Term Plan.
+Over 350,000 people shared their views with Healthwatch about their experience of health and social care, including their experiences of COVID-19.
+From these experiences, we made 5,870 recommendations to services based on your experiences of care.

 Take a look at last year's highlights in our annual report.